Save big (up to $1,875) on small business tools with our free membership, business.com+

 4. Set up shop in an online marketplace.

-An online marketplace is like a virtual mall.
-Shoppers come to the marketplace to browse or perhaps buy something specific from a particular store.
+Online marketplaces such as Amazon, Etsy and Facebook Marketplace give you instant access to customer bases.
+Shoppers come to these markets to browse or perhaps buy something specific from a particular store.
 Each marketplace has ways for e-commerce stores to promote themselves via site-specific search features or advertising.

 Amazon